-- In the General Fund, the District's principal operating fund, the fund balance increased by \$553,014 and had an ending fund balance of \$1,563,414, or 20.02% of expenditures.
-Of this balance, \$45,860 are prepaid expenses for the 2017/2018 fiscal year and are therefore considered non-spendable funds and not available for general education operations.
-Committed funds for the authorized purchase of a bus amounts to \$84,321.
-If you exclude these nonspendable and committed amounts, the District's unassigned fund balance is \$1,433,233 or 18.35%. - The District had a total fund balance of \$245,231 at fiscal year end in its Capital Project Funds.
-The District's Capital Project Sinking Fund makes up the bulk of this fund with an ending balance of \$239,439, an increase of \$6,869 for the fiscal year.
-This sinking fund levy of 1.8424 mills was approved by voters through the 2018 and is used to pay for capital improvements and major repairs/upgrades to the District's buildings and grounds.
-These annual projects are discussed and recommended to the board by the District's building committee. - The District's Debt Service Funds are comprised of two separate debt service funds that correspond to bonds issued in each of these years: the 2000 Debt Service and the 2012 Debt Service funds. - The 2000 Debt Service Fund had an ending fund balance of \$40,551.
-This is a 1.95 mill levy for the District's 20 year High School Renovation Bond that expires in 2020. - The 2012 Debt Service Fund had an ending balance of \$1,181.
-This is a 1.30 mill levy for the Districts 7 year Bus and Technology Bond that expires in 2019. - The Special Revenue Fund balance had an ending balance of \$51,066.
-This fund is mainly comprised of the School Lunch fund, with a very small amount from the Community Service Fund.
-The School Lunch Fund had a balance of \$51,059 on 6/30/2017, an increase of \$31,294 for the year.
+- In the General Fund, the District's principal operating fund, the fund balance increased by \$27,090 and had an ending fund balance of \$1,590,504, or 18.78% of expenditures.
+Of this balance, \$15,873 are prepaid expenses for the 2018/2019 fiscal year and are therefore considered non-spendable funds and not available for general education operations.
+If you exclude these nonspendable-prepaid amounts, the district's unassigned fund balance is \$1,574,631 or 18.60%. - The District had a total fund balance of \$294,266 at fiscal year-end in its Capital Project Funds.
+The District's Capital Project Sinking Fund makes up the bulk of this fund with an ending balance of \$284,474, an increase of \$45,035 for the fiscal year.
+The district voters approved the new 2017 sinking fund levy of 1.8424 mills in November 2017.
+This millage was approved by voters through 2021 and is used to pay for capital improvements and major repairs/upgrades to the district's buildings and grounds, as well as technology and security improvements which now allowed by law.
+These annual projects are discussed and recommended to the board by the district's building committee. - The District's Debt Service Funds are comprised of two separate debt service funds that correspond to bonds issued in each of these years: the 2000 Debt Service and the 2012 Debt Service funds. - The 2000 Debt Service Fund had an ending fund balance of \$40,073.
+This is a 1.95 mill levy for the district's 20 year High School Renovation Bond that expires in 2020. - The 2012 Debt Service Fund had an ending balance of \$4,484.
+This is a 1.40 mill levy for the districts 7 year Bus and Technology Bond that expires in 2019. - The Special Revenue Fund balance had an ending balance of \$81,447.
+This fund is comprised of the School Lunch fund.
+The School Lunch Fund had an increase of \$30,388 for the year.
 The goal of the Food Service program at the District continues to be to maintain a fund balance and be self-supporting.
-In the coming few years, the District will need to replace some of the aging appliances in the food service program, including ovens, dishwashers and stoves.
+In the coming few years, the district will need to replace some of the aging appliances in the food service program, including ovens, dishwashers and stoves.
 This fund balance will help pay for the replacement of these often pricey pieces of commercial equipment.

-It is the District management's goal to protect the fund balance while providing effective ongoing educational operations.
+It is the district management's goal to protect the fund balance while providing effective ongoing educational operations.
 It has been the management's goal to maintain at least an 8% fund balance (minimum).
-The board and management have done very well at growing this fund balance over the last few years, and the District has a much healthier fund balance with its current 18.35% as of 6/30/2017.
-The District still continues to fight an overall declining enrollment, which is representative of the state-wide decline in enrollment.
-In the last 15 years, the District enrollment has declined by close to 85 students.
-This represents over \$638,000 in lost revenue for just the 2016/2017 fiscal year alone.
+The board and management have done very well at growing this fund balance over the last few years, and the district has a much healthier fund balance with its current 18.78% as of 6/30/2018.
+The district continues to fight an overall declining enrollment, which is representative of the statewide decline in enrollment.
+In the last 15 years, the District enrollment has declined by close to 100 students.
+This represents over \$680,000 in lost revenue for just the 2017/2018 fiscal year alone.
 The cumulative effect of this loss in revenue year after year amounts to millions of dollars in lost revenue.
 Declining enrollment is just one of the significant financial events that will continue to have an effect on the District's fund balance if this trend does not turn around.